dhelgerson/ObsidianVault/cluster-tcg.md

 - Drew -
 - Tess -
 - Isha -
-### Types
+### Jobs
-- GPU - Massively parallel, weak for single-threaded
+each job will have base runtime per cluster type. each additional rack in a cluster will decrease runtime by 1 turn.
+- ICON - 8cpu, 10gpu, 10tpu, +2
+- NAMD - 8cpu, 4gpu, 10tpu, +2
+- ML - 10cpu, 4gpu, 2tpu, +2
+- Quantum SIM - 12cpu, 8gpu, 16tpu, +3
-- CPU - All-rounder (Basic type)
+- Research - 4cpu, 4gpu, 4tpu, +1
-- TPU - Not much support, Extremely good at it's battles
-- Storage - Allows a single job to be stored
 ### Commander Cards: Facilities
 each deck will have 1 commander. it gives perks and weaknesses. it also determines the amount of resources available based on the turn.
 - HPC$^2$ - less resources, but the tight-knit support staff offers some advantages